Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 `{"type" : "snapshot-send", "content" : "1,2022-05-06T13:04:04.482374", "requestor_id":"client_that_requested"}`

 ### video-send:
-content = string - contains the path / name of the video.
+content = string - contains the path / name of the video, followed by the ISO datetime that the video was recorded.
 This is sent to the client that requested it.

 Example:

-`{"type" : "video-send", "content" : "/var/lib/motioneye/Camrea1/02-05-2021/15-25-30.mp4", "requestor_id":"client_that_requested"}`
+`{"type" : "video-send", "content" : "/var/lib/motioneye/Camrea1/02-05-2022/15-25-30.mp4,2022-02-05T15:25:30", "requestor_id":"client_that_requested"}`

 ### thumbnail:
 content = string.
+The content is the path / name of the thumbnail and video, followed by the ISO datetime that the video was recorded.
 Upon a motion detection event a thumbnail is uploaded to everyone when the video has been recorded.

 Example:

-`{"type" : "thumbnail", "content" : "/var/lib/motioneye/Camera1/02-05-2021/15-25-30.mp4.thumb", "requestor_id":"0"}`
+`{"type" : "thumbnail", "content" : "/var/lib/motioneye/Camera1/02-05-2022/15-25-30.mp4.thumb, 2022-02-05T15:25:30", "requestor_id":"0"}`

 ### thumb-reply: